ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    C:\Alyvix\testcases> python alyvix_designer.py

 The screen will turn white for a few seconds.
-When it returns, you will see a copy of the screen with the phrase :guilabel:`PRESS ESC TO OPEN DIALOG` at the top left, while red guide lines will track the mouse with a crosshair cursor as in Figure 1.
+When it returns, you will see a copy of the screen with the phrase :guilabel:`PRESS ESC TO OPEN DIALOG` at the top left, while red crosshairs will track the mouse as in Figure 1.

-In Alyvix Designer, the color of the guide lines indicates whether you are working with the first (red), second (green), or third (blue) object definition.
+In Alyvix Designer, the color of the crosshairs indicates whether you are working with the first (red), second (green), or third (blue) object definition.

 If you press escape, you will see the default Designer interface as in the screenshot shown here.